 Riddle me this: who invented the radio?
 No, it isn’t Marconi.

-Both were pretty darned great marketers (Gates gets a “were” because he’s stopped) Jobs was an AMAZING one.
+Both were pretty darned great marketers (Gates gets a “were” because he’s stopped), and Jobs was an AMAZING one.
 But remembered in 100 years for being a great marketer?
 Oh, Please.

 Gates’ philanthropic actions, on the other hand, have the potential (as yet mostly unrealized) to genuinely change the world.
 Of course, making change to “business as usual” is business change, so the distinction between Bill Gates the philanthropist and Bill Gates the titan of industry isn’t important—except to historians.